14 Unique Movie Theatres in Auckland That Make Watching Movies Way Better!

 85 Tamaki Drive, Mission Bay

-A great theatre for those in the Eastern Bays, the Berkeley Mission Bay cinema has four screens, a licensed bar and is situated in a classic Art Deco style building.
+A great theatre for those in the Eastern Bays, the Berkeley Mission Bay cinema has four screens and a licensed bar and is situated in a classic Art Deco style building.

 It usually plays the latest and greatest and is lucky enough to be steps away from Mission Bay waterfront if you want to hang out and talk after the film, or grab a meal.
 The cinema might be owned by Hoyts, but offers discounted $10.90 tickets Sunday to Wednesday.